our blessing, our grace

 We breathed in every minute she was with us while our eyes only locked in on her.
 She is our very own amazing Grace, how sweet her sounds.
 From her soft cries as she entered the world to her deep breaths she figured out all on her own...she is music to Andy and my ears.
 She wrapped her little hands around each of our fingers and held tight...as if to return the hug of our embrace wrapped fully around her body.
 We kissed her plump lips, her soft cheeks, fingers and toes...the same features we first fell in love with so many months ago.
 Her daddy read her two children's books, reminded her of how proud we were for the fight of her life she had given (we're still so proud), and prayed over her continuously...together we told her all the reasons we

 love and are so thankful for her.
 She is both strength and beauty, perfect in every way.
 Our arms feel empty without the weight of her body but our hearts beat for our baby girl.

-As so many of you already know by following our journey, I carried Grace for 39 weeks and 3 days, my greatest life accomplishment, after receiving a fatal diagnosis on that day back in November fully understanding it would eventually take her precious life from us.
+As many knew by following our journey, I carried Grace for 39 weeks and 3 days which I consider my greatest life accomplishment, after receiving a terminal diagnosis on that day back in November fully understanding it would eventually take her precious life from us.
 The pain of that news pales in comparison to the yearning we have to experience more of our baby girl since meeting her.
 Andy and I spent months intentionally praying we would be given even just a minute to experience her living in our arms after getting to know her so well in the womb.
 We are heartbroken and miss her terribly but we're joyful for answered prayers and cling to the promise that we'll be together again.
-We give all glory and thanks to our Heavenly Father for the gift of her life that made us her earthly parents for she will always be our daughter and so deeply loved.
+We give all glory and thanks to our Heavenly Father for the gift of her life that made us her earthly parents, for she will always be our firstborn daughter and so deeply loved.